willasbery/comp34812/src/README.md

 1. **Model Training**

-   - Each model directory contains its own README with specific instructions
+   - Production models are in `models/` with their own READMEs
+   - Experimental models are in `experiments/` with their own READMEs
    - Use the notebooks in `notebooks/` for interactive experimentation
    - Configuration can be modified in `config.py`